dwilli77/he_assessment_app/README.md

 This project uses the [Google Books API](https://developers.google.com/books) to query for books, and you can add them to your library.

+The base url for this application is: `https://nameless-ravine-82553.herokuapp.com`

 ### Specifications

 - Ruby 2.7.3